nostrband/keycrux/README.md

 The `attestation` parameter is parsed and validated.
 If there is a stored key with identical `PCR[0,1,2,4]` values (0, 1 and 2 specify the code image and 4 specifies the EC2 instance) then the secret is returned.
 This handles the simple case of enclave reboot without code upgrades.

 If no fully-matching PCR values are found then all keys with matching `PCR4` hashes (same EC2-instance) are selected and the `input` field is checked against each stored key's `policy` rules.
-At the very least, the `policy.ref` field of the secret and `input.ref` of the request must match - this can be used to differenciate btw several enclaves on the same EC2-instance, or can be used as a secret token for closed-source apps.
+At the very least, the `policy.ref` field of the secret and `input.ref` of the request must match - this can be used to differentiate btw several enclaves on the same EC2-instance, or can be used as a secret token for closed-source apps.
 If `policy.release_pubkeys` are provided then `input.release_signatures` must include `kind:63792` events signing the request's `PCR[0,1,2]` values.
-This way, when code is upgraded, each maintainer creates `kind:63792` event with the same `ref` and the new `PCR[0,1,2]` values, and those are supplied into the new enclave so that it could ask for it's keys from `keycrux`.
+This way, when code is upgraded, each maintainer creates `kind:63792` event with the same `ref` and the new `PCR[0,1,2]` values, and those are supplied into the new enclave so that it could ask for its keys from `keycrux`.

 ### Release signatures